darrenjw/blog/spark-intro/DraftPost.md

 ## Further reading

 As previously mentioned, once you are up and running with a Spark shell, the official Spark documentation is reasonably good.
 First go through the [quick start guide](http://spark.apache.org/docs/latest/quick-start.html), then the [programming guide](http://spark.apache.org/docs/latest/programming-guide.html), then the [ML guide](http://spark.apache.org/docs/latest/ml-guide.html), and finally, consult the [API docs](http://spark.apache.org/docs/latest/api/scala/).
+I discussed [books on scala for data science](https://darrenjw.wordpress.com/2016/12/22/books-on-scala-for-statistical-computing-and-data-science/) in the previous post - many of these cover Spark to a greater or lesser extent.

-I gave a talk recently on some of the general principles behind the use of functional programming for scalable statistical computing, and how concepts from category theory, such as monads, can help.
+I recently gave a talk on some of the general principles behind the use of functional programming for scalable statistical computing, and how concepts from category theory, such as monads, can help.
 The [PDF slides](http://www.mas.ncl.ac.uk/~ndjw1/docs/djw-ctfp.pdf) are available.
 I'm not sure how comprehensible they will be without my explanations and white-board diagrams, but come to think of it, I'm not sure how comprehensible they were *with* my explanations and white-board diagrams...
 Also note that I occasionally run a three-day short-course on [Scala for statistical computing](https://github.com/darrenjw/scala-course/blob/master/README.md), and much of the final day is concerned with using Apache Spark.

 ### (C) 2017 Darren J Wilkinson